By: Catherine H. Knott, Ph.D.

 A horse runs swiftly across a field in sunlight, the rider connecting to the horse as if they were one creature.
 When they come to the fence, in one motion they seem to stretch forward in the same moment to sail over the fence, landing in a single graceful footfall, then springing away again.
 We all love such moments of beauty and connection and wish we could have such oneness of being with others–the moments when the joy of truly living becomes both apparent and paradoxically unconscious.
 The deepest joy in being human may come from such freeing experiences–when we transcend our consciousness through pure affiliation with life outside ourselves.
 As parents, we wish such moments for our children as well.

-Parents of children with autism spectrum disorder may worry seeing such joy in their children is impossible.
+Parents of children with Asperger’s may worry seeing such joy in their children is impossible.
 In their passions with certain subjects or computers or games, teens with autism may seem happy, but they are not developing deeper relationships outside the family.
 Parents may mourn the part of life they seem to be missing – that joy of bonding with peers and communicating without effort and painful error.
 Misreading social cues, or not reading them at all, may seem to sentence a teen with autism to a life disconnected from the emotional high points of truly connecting with others.
 It is possible, through retraining the brain, to recover or create new abilities to connect emotionally with others through deep levels of communication not always experienced in everyday life.

 Horseback Riding Can Change the Brain